Understanding the Pricing Spectrum in Commercial Finance

 Deposit (Capital): More upfront contribution reduces the lender’s exposure and proves commitment.

-Interest rate (Price for risk): Higher yield can help compensate for higher expected risk—provided the borrower can still afford repayments.
+Interest rate (Price for risk): A higher yield can help compensate for higher expected risk—provided the borrower can still afford repayments.

-Other common mitigants: shorter term, tighter loan-to-value, stronger security package, verified income, clear exit strategy, or additional guarantors (where appropriate).
+Other common mitigants include shorter terms, tighter loan-to-value ratios, stronger security packages, verified income, clear exit strategies, or additional guarantors (where appropriate).

-Working with Real Asset Finance we work with you, gain a deep understanding of your business and work alongside you to create the right finance structure now and into the future.
+Working with Real Asset Finance, we gain a deep understanding of your business.
+We work alongside you to create the right finance structure now and into the future.
 Don't leave your finance to chance or with one lender.
 Our services are paid by the finance company.
-So lets talk.
+So let's talk.

 Comments